 A studio course in the technical and aesthetic principles of watercolor painting.
 Basic watercolor methods, materials, color theory, and composition will be covered.
-Prerequisite: ART 111 or permission of instructor
+Prerequisite: ART 111 or permission of in-

-ART 156 Watercolor II
+Watercolor II

 Continued skill building of basic watercolor methods.
 Introduction of more advanced methods and practices.
 Continued analysis of elements within the painting.
 May be repeated for credit.